Library Branches Will Reopen to the Public on Monday, October 5

-Book drops are open.
-You are welcome to return your borrowed items at any time.
+You are welcome to return your borrowed items to our outdoor book drops at any time.
 Please note that your account may not reflect the returned items for approximately two weeks from the date of the return.

 Can I place a hold?

-During the temporary closure, all SCLENDS libraries suspended the ability to place new holds on physical items.
-Effective June 1, the ability to place holds in the SCLENDS online catalog has resumed.
-It is no longer a necessity to call the library to place new holds; however, if you have questions or would like assistance, please call your local branch library.
+Yes.
+The SCLENDS online catalog is currently available.
+It is no longer necessary to call the library to place new holds; however, if you have questions or would like assistance, please call your local branch library.

 Can I pick up library materials that I have placed on hold?

 Yes!
-If you have received an email notice that your requested item is available for pickup, you may retrieve your item at the designated branch through our contact-less curbside service.
+If you have received a notification that your requested item is available, you may pick it up at your designated branch through our contact-less curbside service.
 Curbside Service is available at all five Beaufort County Library branch locations.
 Our staff has worked diligently to develop procedures for Curbside Service that follow social distancing protocols while effectively serving our customers.

 What is Curbside Service?

-Curbside Service allows customers to pick up library materials that have been placed on hold.
+Our contact-free Curbside Service allows customers to safely pick up library materials that have been placed on hold.
 Each Beaufort County Library branch has a designated Curbside Pickup Location clearly marked by signage for service.
-View our Curbside Flyer
+View our Curbside Page

 When can I pick up items using Curbside Service?